Aincvy/aincvy.github.io/program/cpp程序在调试模式下正常在常规模式就崩溃得情况/index.md

 下面是原文引用：

-> In 100% of the cases I've seen or heard of, where a C or C++ program runs fine in the debugger but fails when run outside, the cause has been writing past the end of a function local array.
-(The debugger puts more on the stack, so you're less likely to overwrite something important.)
+&gt; In 100% of the cases I&#39;ve seen or heard of, where a C or C&#43;&#43; program runs fine in the debugger but fails when run outside, the cause has been writing past the end of a function local array.
+(The debugger puts more on the stack, so you&#39;re less likely to overwrite something important.)